denisecase/datafun-02-project-setup/README.md

 ```

 ## Commands to Run Python Scripts

+Remember to activate your .venv (and install packages if they haven't been installed yet) before running files.

 TODO: Change these to reflect your Python file names and remove this TODO.